Vistroh/ICS-Final-Assignment/README.md

 ## Usage
 1. Install required packages using `pip install -r requirements.txt`.
-2. Downloaded the included sword0.png file
+2. Downloaded the included sword0.png and goldfish.png files
-3. Run the lint_files script.
+3. Make sure that all of your files are in the same folder